 Degree of Digital Consumption=total digital consumptiontotal consumption

-According to our team's previous research on digital RMB index and China-style digital economy index(Su,2022), it is suggested that the ratio D1 (digital consumption index/digital economy index) and ratio D2 (digital RMB index/digital consumption index), both of which can be coupled to assess the weight and stage of digital consumption in promoting the development of digital economy (Ding,2022), and also to quantify (Meaning,2018) the effect of digital RMB development on promoting digital consumption (Ferrari,2020).
+According to research on digital RMB index and China-style digital economy index(Su,2022), it is suggested that the ratio D1 (digital consumption index/digital economy index) and ratio D2 (digital RMB index/digital consumption index), both of which can be coupled to assess the weight and stage of digital consumption in promoting the development of digital economy (Ding,2022), and also to quantify (Meaning,2018) the effect of digital RMB development on promoting digital consumption (Ferrari,2020).

 Logics

-Through the above concepts, we explore the logic of consumer recovery.
+Through the above concepts, the paper explore the logic of consumer recovery.

-We find that Consumer Confidence Index（CCI） in China plummeted in 2022, while deposits increased by 24.26 trillion.
-We briefly divide consumer groups into three major categories: the higher class (with a small proportion), the middle class and the new middle class (with a gradually increasing proportion, but less than 300 million people overall), and the lower class (with a decreasing proportion year by year, but still the largest proportion group).
+The paper found that Consumer Confidence Index（CCI） in China plummeted in 2022, while deposits increased by 24.26 trillion.
+The researchers briefly divide consumer groups into three major categories: the higher class (with a small proportion), the middle class and the new middle class (with a gradually increasing proportion, but less than 300 million people overall), and the lower class (with a decreasing proportion year by year, but still the largest proportion group).
 Its higher production group, the rich group, is mainly composed of business people; the middle class and new middle class are mainly intellectuals, white-collar people and other middle and high position groups, as well as civil servants and career staff; the lower class is mainly composed of the vast number of farmers and people without stable occupation and no basic income.

 Figure 1: Consumer Confidence Index（CCI）

-According to McKinsey, during the pandemic, the marginal spending desire of low-income earners in overall consumption decreased, while the total consumption of FMCG products of middle and high-income earners increased rather than decreased (focusing on beverages and makeup and beauty, etc.); the proportion of stockpiling behavior of low-income earners increased, and e-commerce platforms, especially cheap goods platforms, benefited more.
-Low-income earners are more inclined to save, and during the pandemic period when the overall proportion of social investment and financing is reduced, the counter-intuitive increase in savings undoubtedly increases the overall operating costs of the social and financial system (e.g., increased difficulty in financing the national debt and local debt and increased pressure on debt servicing), which is not conducive to economic recovery.
+According to McKinsey(…??), during the pandemic, the marginal spending desire of low-income earners in overall consumption decreased, while the total consumption of FMCG products of middle and high-income earners increased rather than decreased (focusing on beverages and makeup and beauty, etc.); the proportion of stockpiling behavior of low-income earners increased, and e-commerce platforms, especially cheap goods platforms, benefited more.
+Low-income earners are more inclined to save, and during the pandemic period when the overall proportion of social investment and financing is reduced, the counter-intuitive increase in savings undoubtedly increases the overall operating costs of the social and financial system (e.g., increased difficulty (in financing the national debt and local debt and increased pressure on debt servicing), which is not conducive to economic recovery.

 Figure 2:China's CPI